keboola/keboola-as-code-templates/salesforce-to-bigquery/v0/src/README.md

-# KEBOOLA-CRM-SALESFORCE
+# SALESFORCE-TO-BIGQUERY

 By using this end-to-end flow you can extract data from Salesforce and transform it into visualizations in your BI tool or anywhere else you prefer.

 ## Steps to take:
 1. Fill out your password and security token in the Salesforce data source
-2. Optionaly select and authorize data destinations
+2. Authorize data destination
 3. Run the flow

 ## All possible Included components' configurations: